Wilkes University offers a variety of financial aid options to help you make your Wilkes education affordable.

 - Pennsylvania Higher Education Assistance Agency (PHEAA) Grant

 Pennsylvania residents may receive a yearly award based on financial need through the Pennsylvania State Grant Program.
+You must complete the FAFSA by May 1st of the upcoming aid year.

 Work-study programs allow you to earn money to help pay for your education and related expenses.
 Research shows that students who work while going to school have higher grades and graduate faster.
 Plus, the work experience will help build your résumé.
 Check out some work-study options available to Wilkes students: